-- 72% of patients were satisfied with the practice's opening hours compared to the CCG average of 77% and national average of 75%. - 75% patients said they could get through easily to the surgery by phone compared to (CCG average 74%, national average 73%). - 80% patients said they always or almost always see or speak to the GP they prefer compared to (CCG average 55%, national average 59%).
+- 70% of patients were satisfied with the practice's opening hours compared to the CCG average of 77% and national average of 75%. - 91% patients said they could get through easily to the surgery by phone compared to (CCG average 74%, national average 73%). - 60% patients said they always or almost always see or speak to the GP they prefer compared to (CCG average 55%, national average 59%).

 This aligned with what patients told us during our inspection.
-People told us on the day of the inspection that they were were generally able to get appointments when they needed them but that this was sometimes difficult by telephone.
-The practice were aware of this and were encouraging patients to use the online booking service to make routine appointments.
+People told us on the day of the inspection that they were were able to get appointments when they needed them.